-Turn OFF.
-A habit that should eventually become second nature, all appliances and electronics should be kept off when not in use, even for short amounts of time.
+Turn it off: A habit that should eventually become second nature.
+All appliances and electronics should be kept off when not in use, even for short amounts of time.

-- -Turn OFF.
-Leaving your computer for 30 minutes or more?
+• Turn it off – Leaving your computer for 30 minutes or more?
 Shut it down for significant savings.

-- -Try an energy-saving software, which automatically adjusts your settings to conserve without affecting your use.
-Try a free program like Granola Software.
+• Use an energy-saving software that automatically adjusts your settings without affecting your use.

-Turn OFF when you leave the room, even for a few brief minutes.
-Be sure all room and bathroom lights, etc. are off when you leave; put a note on the door if you forget often.
+Turn off the lights: When you leave your room, be sure all lights are off, even if you will only be gone for a few minutes.
+Put a note on the door if you forget often.

-Replace all incandescent bulbs (typical light bulb you picture as the “idea” icon) with CFLs (compact fluorescent light bulbs); these bulbs use 50–80% less energy!
-Or better yet, go for LED light bulbs, which use almost 90% less energy!
+Upgrade: Replace all incandescent bulbs with LED light bulbs, which use almost 90% less energy.
+A CFL bulb uses 50–80% less energy.
 LEDs don’t have the same “warm-up” delay that CFLs do and don’t require special disposal.
-Remember: CFLs contain mercury and CANNOT go in the trash.
+CFLs contain mercury and CANNOT go in the trash.

-Use COLD water settings.
-ENERGY STAR estimates that almost 90% of energy used by washing machines goes to heating water.
-Change the settings to “Bright colors” to get your clothes washing in cold water.
-And to increase effectiveness, buy laundry detergent suited for cold water washing.
+Use cold water: ENERGY STAR estimates that almost 90% of energy used by washing machines goes to heating water.
+Change the settings to “Bright colors” to wash your clothes in cold water.
+To increase effectiveness, buy laundry detergent suited for cold water washing.

-SKIP the dryer.
-Try air drying!
+Skip the dryer: Try air drying!
 Clothes dryers require a significant amount of energy to heat up, and they shorten the life of your clothes.
-By investing in an inexpensive clothing rack for your room or apartment—you’ll save energy and money!
+Invest in an inexpensive clothing rack for your room or apartment to save energy and money!

-Turn it OFF.
-Turn off the tap when brushing your teeth and shaving (this saves about 4 gallons of water per minute!).
-When washing your hands, don’t let water run as you lather with soap.
+Turn it off: Turn off the tap when brushing your teeth, shaving, or lathering your hands.
+This saves about 4 gallons of water per minute!
+Also turn off the water when you lather during a shower for even greater water savings.

-Take SHORTER SHOWERS.
-Always opt for a shower over a bath.
-Bring a waterproof shower timer in with you to measure the length of your shower, and then challenge yourself to shorten your shower!
+Take shorter showers: Always opt for a shower over a bath.
+Use a waterproof shower timer and challenge yourself to shower as quickly as you can.

-REUSE.
-Capture water from showers or after rinsing produce to use for watering house plants.
+Reuse: Capture water from showers or from rinsing produce, then use it to water house plants!